anbox-cloud/discourse-docs/exp/rendering-architecture.md

+The rendering pipeline of Anbox Cloud can vary depending on the GPU used.
+The aim of this topic is to list various supported GPU vendors, drivers, platforms, APIs and discuss the rendering pipelines used for different GPUs.

 # Supported GPU vendors

 Being a cloud solution, Anbox Cloud is optimised for GPUs that are designed for a data centre.
 We currently support the following GPU vendors: